How to buy the best car

 Buying a used car can put your dream car within reach, and save you a fortune in depreciation.
 We'll help you buy the best used car at the right price.

-Although there’s been a surge in new car buying, the fact is many of us still buy cars used or nearly new – there are often huge savings to be had compared to buying brand new, and unless you’ve got very specific needs, there’s usually a ready supply of suitable, good quality cars you can drive away as soon as the deal is done.
+Unless you’ve got very specific needs, there’s usually a ready supply of suitable, good quality cars.
+And you can drive away as soon as the deal is done.

 What is a used car?